chenryn/perl6advent_cn/english/2012/Day-10-dont-quote-me-on-it.markdown

 ### Choose Your Own Delimiters

 The single and double quotes are suitable for a bunch of cases, but what if you want to use a bunch of single or double quotes inside the string?
 Escaping them would rather suck.
 Thing is, you could probably make that argument about any choice of quoting characters.
 So instead of making the choice for you, Perl 6 lets you pick.
 The q and qq quote constructs expect to be followed by a delimiter.
 If it’s something with a matching closer, it will look for that (for example, if you use an opening curly then your string is terminated by a closing curly; note that there’s only a finite set of these, and no, it doesn’t include having a comet be terminated by a snowman).
 Otherwise it looks for the same thing to terminate the string.
-Note you can also use multi- character openers and closers too (but only by repeating the same character).
+Note you can also use multi-character openers and closers too (but only by repeating the same character).
 Otherwise, the q gives you the same semantics as single quotes, and qq gives you the same semantics as double quotes.

     **> say q{C'est la vie}**